Share your thoughts about content on the Gardening in Michigan website. Your feedback is appreciated.

 Before buying plants, consider the layout and conditions of your site.
 A basic site assessment will help with plant establishment and survival.

-- Plant Search Tool Use this tool to select plants for your climactic requirements.
+- Native Plant Search Tool.
+Use this tool to select native plants for your climactic requirements.

 - Drought-tolerant plants save water, money and time